 “I’m hoping they’ll have a better appreciation of the research process, and then, of course, also have a better understanding of IT principles,” Mujeye said.
 “That’s something that they can take into the job market because not only have they studied here, but have also done some practical things that can be helpful to employers.”

-Clark definitely learned how to manage his time better this summer while conducting research for his project, “A Critical Analysis of SME Cybersecurity Policies and Practices.”
+Clark definitely learned how to manage his time better last summer while conducting research for his project, “A Critical Analysis of SME Cybersecurity Policies and Practices.”
 Beyond his other responsibilities, he contacted more than 100 businesses across Central Illinois requesting them to fill out a survey analyzing what cyberattack detection systems and protective measures they had in place to deter those threats.
 He also reviewed previous research to compare those findings with what his survey uncovered.

 Support student research